 The Compliance Team’s operating principles are good and need to be more widely communicated.

 There are examples of good compliance interventions, eg 2010-11 Registrar WHOIS Data Access Audit.
-The scope of the intervention was limited, well understood, and there was evidence that the Compliance Team worked with registrars to help them become compliant, only using termination in one instances where collaborative efforts had failed.
+The scope of the intervention was limited, well understood, and there was evidence that the Compliance Team worked with registrars to help them become compliant, only using termination in one instance where collaborative efforts had failed.

 Areas for improvement – compliance gaps